intel/intel-extension-for-pytorch/docs/index.md

-# Intel® Extension for PyTorch\* Large Language Model (LLM) Feature Get Started For Qwen 2 models
+# Intel® Extension for PyTorch\* Large Language Model (LLM) Feature Get Started For Qwen2 models

-Intel® Extension for PyTorch\* provides dedicated optimization for running Qwen 2 models faster, including technical points like paged attention, ROPE fusion, etc. And a set of data types are supported for various scenarios, including BF16, Weight Only Quantization, etc.
+Intel® Extension for PyTorch\* provides dedicated optimization for running Qwen2 models faster, including technical points like paged attention, ROPE fusion, etc. And a set of data types are supported for various scenarios, including BF16, Weight Only Quantization, etc.
 # 1. Environment Setup

 There are several environment setup methodologies provided.
 You can choose either of them according to your usage scenario.
 The Docker-based ones are recommended.